 The Connection Between Anandamide & Cannabis

 Even though THC and anandamide bind to the same receptors, anandamide is a much more fragile molecule.
 After it’s produced in the brain, anandamide is quickly broken down into other compounds by an enzyme called fatty acid amide hydrolase (FAAH).
 The slower FAAH works, the longer anandamide stays in the body—and the longer it promotes the blissful feeling it’s named for.
-This chemical pathway is of major interest to scientists, who think that it may lead to treatments for disorders that involve the nervous system, like anxiety.
+This chemical pathway is of major interest to scientists, who think it may lead to treatments for disorders involving the nervous system, like anxiety.

 Exercise and Food May Stimulate Anandamide Levels, But Is That a Good Thing?